morosakubek2/sm_gsi_binary_rev_changer/README.md

-# Samsung Firmware GSI Builder with Binary Revision Change
+# Samsung Firmware GSI Builder with Binary Revision Changer

 This script (`build-gsi.sh`) generates a modified AP package for Samsung devices, enabling downgrade or installation of a Generic System Image (GSI) with customizable binary revision (SW REV) changes.
 It is tailored for devices like the Samsung Galaxy Z Flip 3 (SM-F711B/U/N), allowing users to modify firmware images (e.g., `super.img`, `boot.img`, `vbmeta.img`) to match the bootloader's SW REV (e.g., from 11/0x0B to 15/0x0F) while supporting GSI for the system partition.